daveMad/daveMad.github.io/_posts/2018-01-07-model-entity-classes-in-swift.md

 ....
 ```

-Yep, we defined 2 variables, which've become the class properties now, and we added 2 parameters to our `init()` function, we had to do that if we don't it would throw an error
+Yep, we defined 2 variables, which've become the class properties now, and we added 2 parameters to our `init()` function, we had to do that if we did not, it would throw an error.

 ### What if you don't want to define arguments to your init function?